winning-DevOps-Project/ie-bank-infra-2024/docs/index.md

 ---
 layout: default
-title: "IE Bank Documentation"
+title: "IE Bank Project Documentation"
+description: "By DevOpps
 ---

-# IE Bank: Comprehensive Documentation and Design
+# IE Bank: Project Documentation

-Welcome to the **IE Bank Documentation and Design**.
-This site provides detailed insights into the design, requirements, and responsibilities of each team role in building the IE Bank application.
-Use the navigation below to explore key sections of the project.
+Welcome to the **IE Bank By Devopps**.
+This is a dedicated projected documentation page made to show the development and maintenance of the IE Bank Project.
+Read below for more information on the requirements

 ---